 Those with a passion for wine and olive production love living in Esporles, given it has some of the best terrain the island has to offer.

-Photos of celebrities on holiday in Mallorca will almost always be taken in the northwest and for good reason.
+Photos of celebrities in Mallorca will almost always be taken in the northwest and for good reason.
 This is where you’ll find the heart of the Sierra de Tramuntana, and arguably, Mallorca’s prettiest region.
 This is where the unspoiled Mediterranean stretches across thick woodland, pebbly coves and traditional fincas – the perfect place to retreat from the limelight.

 If you’re an artist, then you will find sanctuary in villages like Deià, Fornalutx and Valldemossa, which are only accessible by narrow, windy roads.
 The mountains are at their most dramatic in the northwest, and provide the perfect location for hiking, cycling and rock-climbing in Mallorca.